gdalle/IntroJulia/index.md

 ### Learning Julia

-The Julia website has a great list of [resources for beginners](https://julialang.org/learning/).
-Naturally, the primary source of knowledge is the [Julia manual](https://docs.julialang.org/en/v1/).
+The Julia website has a great list of [resources for beginners](https://julialang.org/learning/), as well as many free [tutorials](https://juliaacademy.com/) contributed by the community.

 If you just need a quick refresher about syntax, this [cheat sheet](https://juliadocs.github.io/Julia-Cheat-Sheet/) is the place to go.

-In addition, here are two handmade tutorials prepared by students from my lab: [IntroJulia](https://github.com/gdalle/IntroJulia) and [Julia Day course](https://github.com/mfherbst/course_julia_day).
-We also have a working group on [high-performance computation in Julia](https://github.com/adrien-le-franc/JuliaHPC-Cermics).
+For more involved questions, the primary source of knowledge is the [Julia manual](https://docs.julialang.org/en/v1/).

 If you want to go further, here is a list of quality books and tutorials: